ACC’s Employee Grievance process will ensure:

 ACC will provide a fair, equitable, and timely process to address grievances.
 The Employee Relations Officer (ERO) will provide oversight for the grievance process.
-Grievances will be managed in conjunction with the supervisor.
+Grievances will be managed in conjunction with the supervisor, or other designated employees that will hear and respond to the initial grievance or subsequent appeal(s).
 These procedures are administrative and are not legal proceedings, but rather internal College processes designed to effectively resolve workplace concerns that do not rise to the level of unlawful prohibited conduct.
 Workplace concerns should be resolved amicably at the lowest level possible.

 I. General Provisions for the Employee Grievance Processes

 - Informal Resolution: Employees are encouraged to attempt to resolve workplace concerns informally before filing a grievance.
 Such concerns should be expressed as soon as possible to allow early resolution at the lowest possible administrative level.
 This should be done by discussing issues directly and professionally with all relevant parties.
 Informal resolution does not extend any deadlines for filing a grievance, unless by mutual written consent between the grievant and ERO.